Thank you for joining the event.

 At the Elliott School of International Affairs

-The event will be moderated by Dr. Scott Pace, Director of the Space Policy Institute.
+The event was moderated by Dr. Scott Pace, Director of the Space Policy Institute.

 ABOUT THE AUTHORS